Telephone numbers in Mexico: History

 Until August 3, 2019, telephone numbers in Mexico consisted of ten digits with either two-digit area codes (for Mexico City, Monterrey, and Guadalajara and their respective metropolitan areas) or three-digit area codes for the rest of the country.
-New area codes were assigned in the overlay format to address number exhaustion: in 2017, Toluca and Puebla and in 2018, Leon, Mexico City, and Tijuana.
+New area codes were assigned in the overlay format to address number exhaustion: in 2017, Toluca and Puebla and in 2018, León, Mexico City, and Tijuana.

 In the early development of International Direct Distance Dialing (IDDD), Mexico elected to join World Zone 5, instead of joining the North American Numbering Plan (NANP).
 Since the 1960s, the Bell System had already established technical infrastructure to include Mexico in the NANP routing system, and continued to maintain special dialing arrangement using NANP area codes 903 (northwest Mexico) and 905 (Mexico City) from the US into Mexico, because of high community interest into the 1980s.
-The area codes were withdrawn for this use by c.
-1990, requiring callers to dial the international access codes.
+Use of the area codes was formally discontinued on February 1, 1991, requiring callers to use international dialing.